Calathea Leaves Not Moving at Night — Why Prayer Movement Stops

 Root dysfunction from overwatering

 The cell turgor that drives movement depends on water uptake from healthy roots.
 Rotted roots cannot deliver water efficiently.
 Even if soil appears moist, a plant with compromised roots may have insufficient water pressure in the pulvini to drive leaf movement.
+This is one of the more diagnostically useful causes, because loss of movement in a plant whose soil has stayed wet for a long stretch is a strong early signal to check the roots before yellowing or wilting ever appears.

 How to Fix It